 The OLPRO Rambling Blog

 The mental health charity Mind recently commissioned a report which has shown that being outdoors, whether it be growing food, gardening or undertaking conservation work, has a hugely beneficial impact upon mental health.
-Camping is one of the best ways to get outdoors and have fun whilst easing mental stresses and strains.
+Camping, hiking, picnicking and walking are some of the best ways to get outdoors and have fun whilst easing mental stresses and strains.

 The Guardian says that ‘we are twice as likely to be emotionally distressed if we are urban rather than rural (and four times more likely to suffer schizophrenia).
 Part of the reason for this is estrangement caused by lack of exposure to natural sights, sounds and smells, to dislocation from the natural rhythms of the seasons, of night from day.
 Ecotherapies work because they reconnect us with nature; its external reality but most fundamentally, our inner natures.’